G1ll0u/JubitusChunks/README.md

   /jubituschunks resume 42000
   ```

-* Resume from a specific step number, but change the spiral center (block coords):
+* Resume from a specific step number, but change the spiral center (stupid):

   ```
   /jubituschunks resume 42000 0 0